ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-1.1.png" alt="linearly separable data">

+If you would want to learn how to extract data from BigQuery, Simmer offers [a great course] (#https://www.teamsimmer.com/all-courses/mastering-ga4-with-google-bigquery/).

-Let's save the result as a BigQuery table.
+Anyway, let's save the result as a BigQuery table.

 # Download raw data in R